 So what do I know about starting a job?
-Well, I was recently reminded during a podcast interview, that I have had 11 different jobs.
-So, I have started many jobs and from those experiences (and especially the mistakes I have made as a new employee), I have come to know what works and what does not.
+Well, I was once reminded during a podcast interview, that I have had a number of different jobs.
+So, I have started several jobs and from those experiences (and especially the mistakes I have made as a new employee), I have come to know what works and what does not.
 Additionally, I have hired and supervised dozens of new professionals and taught hundreds of master’s students preparing them for their first professional positions.

 Here are some additional tips!
 The overarching idea is “Be proactive!”
-Especially, don’t wait for your orientation to start or someone to initiate the things that will get you started and connected to your new organization and the people within it.
+Especially, do not wait for your orientation to start or someone to initiate the things that will get you started and connected to your new organization and the people within it.

 - Go to HR and get your benefits sorted out and get the pile of redundant forms filled out.

 - Get your computer account and email set up.